LFLCH/RobotDSL/documentation/devprocess.md

 The compilation files are located in the compilation folder : [```src/compilation```](../src/compilation/).

 ## Developpment of language support tools
+In order to use the compiler and the interpreter, we had do implement tools that enable it.
+It is why we coded the CLI and the WEB IDE, whose structure was already in place thanks to Langium.

 ### CLI
+Nothing much to say about the CLI.
+It is the fastest language support tool : fast to build, code and use.
+However, it is not really adaptated to the view the simulation context, given that it makes robots moving in a 2D space.
+Despite it all, the CLI can be used for both : interpretation and compilation, and this proved useful for debugging.
+It is very easy to use and program.
+We added some optional parameters, to customize it a little.
+Type ```./bin/cli.js <interpret or compile> -h``` to know them.

 ### WEB IDE